The best MacBook for programming: Don't waste your time and money on the wrong MacBook

 🔎 The MacBook Pro 16-inch (M4 Pro, 2024)'s portability and excellent battery life make it suitable for creatives on the move, so it should be near the top of your shortlist and could even replace a desktop workstation for many users. ★★★★½

-What you need to know: If you need a MacBook that can handle much more than programming and you also want the largest screen you can get on a MacBook, the MacBook Pro 16-inch (2023) could be the best choice for you.
-It's essentially the same as the 14-inch model at number two in our list, but coming only with a choice of Apple's M3 Pro or M3 Max chips, but with a larger screen and battery.
+What you need to know: If you need a MacBook that can handle much more than programming and you also want the largest screen you can get on a MacBook, the MacBook Pro 16-inch M4 (2024) could be the best choice for you.
+It's essentially the same as the 14-inch model currently topping our list, but with more screen real estate, and with a choice of a Pro or Max chip (with corresponding price increase).

 Design: This edition of the MacBook Pro has a 16-inch display, which gives you plenty of space for lines of code.
 That makes it a good choice if the 14-inch MacBook Pro's display just feels to cramped for your work.
 Elsewhere, there's an all-metal chassis that features a flat-edged design that feels like it will last a lifetime.